TritonDataCenter/rfd/rfd/0006/README.md

 To that end we have several goals.
 The biggest is getting tooling to make it easy to add non-conflicting events and to have this tooling live separate from the event repositories.
-This allows different event repositories, illumos, SDC, Manta, and anything else in the future to have different sets of events, but share the same tooling.
+This allows different event repositories, illumos, Triton, Manta, and anything else in the future to have different sets of events, but share the same tooling.

 One of the challenges we have here is that the system has codes for